philiptzou/mw-copyvio-bot/doc/DESIGN.md

 ### `Content` class

 A class that defined the general interface for processing content.
+A `Content` instance should be initialized with a `Language` instance and a string of any text content.

 | property/method         | description                                                 |